bhushankhopkarr/AI-Exam-Proctoring-System/README.md

 Before diving into the world of Proctoring-AI, ensure you have the necessary prerequisites to embark on this technological journey:

 1. **Python 3.8.10 Installation:** Make sure you have Python 3.8.10 installed on your system.
-You can download it from the official Python website or use a package manager like Anaconda.
+You can download it from the official Python website or use a package manager like Anaconda. link- https://www.python.org/downloads/release/python-3810/

 2. **Virtual Environment Setup:** It's highly recommended to create a virtual environment for Proctoring-AI to manage dependencies effectively.
 You can create a virtual environment using tools like `venv` or `virtualenv`.